 To recover from cocaine addiction, a person must break the ties the drug has on them and then learn how, one step at a time, to get back into control of their life.

 The ties are broken on this addiction treatment program by starting with a supportive and effective withdrawal phase.
 At a Narconon, the first phase of treatment is not just a passive time of waiting for someone to come down from their drug of choice.
-It's an active time in which staff work one-on-one with each addict, working on gentle reorientation exercises so the addict starts to see the world without drugged eyes.
-Calming physical processes help the body relax so it can rid itself of toxins more effectively and so that the recovering addict feels better.
+It’s an active time in which staff work one-on-one with each addict, working on gentle reorientation exercises so the addict starts to see the world without drugged eyes.
+Physical techniques help the body relax so it can rid itself of toxins more effectively and so that the recovering addict feels better.
 Nutritional support begins to supply the body with nutrients that were normally lacking while drugs were being taken.

 But This is Not the End, it’s the Beginning